 Nginx Config Preview

-The following is the ssl.com Nginx configuration file that’s contained in the package.
+The following is the single-site-with-caching.com Nginx configuration file that’s contained in the package.
 It should give you a good idea of what it’s like to use our configs.

 Warning: The following Nginx config will not work on its own.
 You’ll notice there are several include statements which require files contained in the package.
 Download the Complete Nginx Config Package